vincentfer/NoXss/README.md

 Python2.7
 Browser:Phantomjs or Chrome
 # Install
-1.Make sure that install the browser(chrome or phantomjs) correctly.
++ 1.Make sure that install the browser(chrome or phantomjs) correctly in your machine.You can use "--check" to test:
-2.pip install requirements
+`python start.py --check`
++ 2.`pip install requirements`
 # Usage
 ```
 python start.py --url url --save